Strava Fitness Score Explained — What Does It Really Mean?

 - Indoor sessions on a trainer may not sync automatically

-WattWorks combines all sources — Strava sync and direct FIT file uploads — giving you a more accurate picture of your true fitness.
+WattRun combines all sources — Strava sync and direct FIT file uploads — giving you a more accurate picture of your true fitness.

-How to Build Your Fitness Score
+How to build your Fitness Score

 - Consistency beats intensity — 5 easy days beats 2 hard days